bookofproofs/bookofproofs.github.io/_sources/history/18th-century/fergola.md

 ### Mathematical Profile (Excerpt):
 * Fergola studied Latin literature at the Dominican school of Thomas Aquinas and here, for the first time, he came across geometry taught by an excellent teacher.
-* In fact Fergola would be a deeply religious man throughout his life and the ascetic values he learnt as a young man also remained with him.
+* Fergola would be a deeply religious man throughout his life and the ascetic values he learnt as a young man also remained with him.
 * Fergola began teaching philosophy at this school, which was later called the Liceo del Salvatore, in around 1770.
 * This school quickly acquired a high reputation and many of the brightest boys were sent to be educated at Fergola's boarding school.
 * Fergola was appointed to his first chair of mathematics on 2 November 1789, namely the chair of mathematics at the Liceo del Salvatore in Naples.